 Introduction to modern devcie fabrication

 - scaling laws

-- technologies for the material deposition and the surface structuring in order to result in certain electrical and other properties
+- technologies for the deposition of materials and the structuring of surfaces with the intention to realize certain electrical and other properties

 - nanotools for the analysis and the modification of surfaces

-- surface topography on micro- and nanolevel: AFM, SEM/TEM, IOM
+- surface topography on micro- and nanolevel: AFM, SEM/TEM, IOM, FIB

 - micro- and nanofluidics